- Book Tickets

-Nathalie is MOLA’s Head of Community Archaeology and leads the award-winning Thames Discovery Programme, which trains volunteers to record and monitor the dynamic archaeology of the inter-tidal zone.
+Nathalie was formerly MOLA’s Head of Community Archaeology and led the award-winning Thames Discovery Programme for ten years; this project trains volunteers to record and monitor the dynamic archaeology of the inter-tidal zone.

 Amelia Fairman – Living and Dying in Southwark 1587-1831: Excavations at Cure's College Burial ground, Park Street

 The Thameslink Project, a major infrastructure upgrade focussed at Blackfriars Station and London Bridge Station, and along the New Borough viaduct, involved archaeological investigations at Park Street which included the excavation of 331 post-medieval skeletons.
 The burials were associated with Cure’s College Almshouse, St Saviour’s parish, and dated between 1587 and 1831.
 Park Street is the first sizeable post-medieval almshouse burial assemblage to be archaeologically examined and, as such, provides a wealth of new information on living – and dying – in London during the 16th to 19th centuries.